Coming soon: Iron Curtain charity fundraiser

 Paul Humphreys has kindly provided the onevalefan viewers with the opportunity to leaf through the pages of a souvenir programme from the glorious 1954 Iron Curtain campaign.

-We present exclusive images from the programme for Vale’s biggest-ever match, the FA Cup semi-final against West Brom in 1954.
+We present images from the programme for Vale’s biggest-ever match, the FA Cup semi-final against West Brom in 1954.

 The move to Vale Park, the cup run of the famed ‘Steele Curtain’ side and the controversy over league expulsion.